LightningCreations/lc-coding-standards-old/c++-compliance.md

 * If a function can be made into a valid constexpr function without sacrificing runtime performance, then it should be
 * Avoid Preprocessor macros wherever possible.
 Use templates, constexpr functions, and constexpr variables instead
 * Follow the Rules of Five and Zero.
-    * If a program user-defines any of Copy Constructor, Copy Assignment, Move Constructor, Move Assignment or Destructor, it should user-define or delete all 5.
+    * If a program user-defines any of Copy Constructor, Copy Assignment, Move Constructor, Move Assignment or Destructor for a class, each of the 5 should either be user-defined or deleted.
     * A program should either declare all special member functions, or declare none.
 * `=default` all special member functions if possible and it makes sense to do so.
 * `=delete` any special member function that does not make sense for the type.